GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 ---
-title: "The Shape Detection API: a picture is worth a thousand words, faces, and barcodes"
+title: 'The Shape Detection API: a picture is worth a thousand words, faces, and barcodes'
 subhead: The Shape Detection API detects faces, barcodes, and text in images.
 authors:
   - thomassteiner